The 23rd of January is National Handwriting Day

 It really doesn’t matter if you write in print or cursive but have a go.
 Put pen to paper.
 There’s nothing quite like seeing a notebook full of scribbles.
 Why not write a letter or start a bullet journey or write a diary?

 Personally, I have a rather large stationery addiction.
+I know Becky will appreciate this post, being a fellow stationery addict.
 Have a look at my recent favourite things.

 Prelogram produces some of the most beautiful notebooks I have ever seen.
 The packaging alone made my heart want to weep with joy!